Alanwe/aicalc/tasks.md

 - One-click install from marketplace

 **Questions**:
 - Should plugins be .NET assemblies or Python scripts or both?
+Both, primary for now is Python.
 - Do you want a plugin signing/certification system?
+That would be great

 ---